Burkina Faso

 Meetings of states parties

-Burkina Faso attended as an observer the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Burkina Faso observed the first meeting of states parties to the TPNW in 2022.
 “Burkina Faso’s support for the TPNW is unwavering,” it said.
 “We commit ourselves to make all necessary steps to join it as soon as possible.”

 TPNW negotiations